 Do it wrong.
 Don’t do it right just because of all the people around you who say ‘that’s not art,’ ‘that’s not music, ‘there’s no money in that,’ ‘it’s not a real book unless it’s in print,’ etc. Some of those people will be your heroes.
 Every generation hates the next generation’s music.
 Every generation of artists thinks the next generation are hacks.
 Following the leader is a good way to make art that pleases people in the moment, but doing something that breaks all of the rules is the way be the leader and make something historic.
 Tell a story only you can tell in a way only you can tell it.
 When you see a piece of new technology, a piece of ancient technology, an interesting bit of trash on the street and think ‘I could put art on that’, then put art on that.
 You’ll be reaching new people in places no one else is even trying.
 There’s no money in ANYTHING until someone puts something great on it.
 When someone tells you you’re doing it wrong, that’s your clue that you’re doing something that could change all of the rules, and a few decades from now, your style will be the one someone’s drilling into a beginner’s head, and that beginner will be coming to you for advice.
 Feel free to tell them what you did right, but be sure to also tell them: Do it wrong.

-Anonymous asked: In order to be commercially successful, is it necessary to develop a specific style?
+Anonymous said: In order to be commercially successful, is it necessary to develop a specific style?
 I enjoy creating art in different mediums and different subjects, but am not having any success in selling my work.
 Must I pick one thing and focus on it?

 From a professional illustrator standpoint, when you develop a “signature style”, you’re developing a brand.
 This is something you would want to really refine and work on consistently, though nothing is stopping you from doing other more varied work in your free time.
 Design a “menu of products” to test this style on.
 Design posters, vinyl toys, keychains, comics, anything marketable that you see other successful illustrators selling.
 The difference between an illustration career and a fine arts career lies in working for other people and generating “products.”